yearn/ydaemon/external/vaults/README.md

 ## FIFO Calculation Methodology

-The earnings endpoints implement a First-In-First-Out (FIFO) methodology to calculate user gains:
+The earnings endpoints implement a First-In-First-Out (FIFO) methodology to calculate user gains, which provides the most accurate representation of realized and unrealized yields over time:

-1. All user deposits and withdrawals are retrieved from the subgraph
+1. **Data Collection**: All user deposits and withdrawals are retrieved from the subgraph
+   - Transaction timestamps, amounts, and share prices are recorded
+   - Share prices are retrieved for each transaction time

-2. Deposits are processed in chronological order and paired with withdrawals
+2. **Chronological Processing**: Deposits are processed in order of occurrence
-3. Price per share differences between deposit and withdrawal times are used to calculate realized gains
-4. Remaining active deposits are evaluated against current price per share for unrealized gains
+   - Each deposit creates a "position" with a specific share price and amount
+   - When a withdrawal occurs, it's matched against the oldest available deposit

+3. **Realized Gain Calculation**:
+   - When a position is partially or fully closed (withdrawal matched against deposit):
+   - `realized_gain = (withdrawal_share_price - deposit_share_price) * withdrawn_shares`
+   - This represents actual profit/loss for completed transactions

+4. **Unrealized Gain Calculation**:
+   - For positions that remain open (deposits without matching withdrawals):
+   - `unrealized_gain = (current_share_price - deposit_share_price) * remaining_shares`
+   - This represents potential profit/loss based on current market conditions

+5. **Result Compilation**:
-5. Results include both token-denominated and USD-equivalent values
+   - Results include both token amounts and USD-equivalent values
+   - Duration information shows how long each position has been active
+   - Historical deposit information is preserved for audit purposes

+This methodology ensures accurate accounting of gains across multiple deposits and withdrawals over time, and properly distinguishes between completed transactions and open positions.